ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
-_I am passionate about business analysis, have knowledge of the most popular programming languages, skills to visually model overview systems, public speaking and demonstrated experience as a role manager.
+_I am passionate about business analysis, have knowledge of the most popular programming languages, skills in overview systems modeling, public speaking, and demonstrated experience as a project manager.
 Besides, I used to be in roles UIUX designer, developer, and manual tester.
-A perfectionist who ensures that every task is completed with the utmost attention to detail. ._
+A perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />